AlanGrenier/SideProject/README.md

 # SideProject
 Side Projects with Ben
 ```
-Did you know that you can put code blocks in mnarkdown
+Did you know that you can put code blocks in markdown
 ```